joakimhellum/docker-actions-runner/README.md

 Docker images for self-hosted [GitHub Actions runner](https://help.github.com/en/github/automating-your-workflow-with-github-actions/hosting-your-own-runners).

-> **Warning**: Forks of your public repository can potentially run dangerous code on your self-hosted runner machine by creating a pull request that executes the code in a workflow.
+> ⚠️ **Warning**: Using self-hosted runners with public repositories is **not** recommended.
+Forks of your public repository can potentially run dangerous code on your self-hosted runner by creating a pull request that executes the code in a workflow.
-> For more information, see [About self-hosted runners](https://help.github.com/en/github/automating-your-workflow-with-github-actions/about-self-hosted-runners#self-hosted-runner-security-with-public-repositories)."
+> For more information, see [About self-hosted runners](https://help.github.com/en/github/automating-your-workflow-with-github-actions/about-self-hosted-runners#self-hosted-runner-security-with-public-repositories).

 ## Supported tags and respective `Dockerfile` links